Eurydia/cleanpedia-production/src/site/notes/PDT S List Type Dot-Dot Expressions.md

 They require `StdEnum` module from the Standard Environment and provide an alternative way to implicitly construct lists.
 They cannot be used as a pattern.

-## General Syntax

 All type of lists can be constructed using Dot-Dot expressions, but the element type must be an instance of `Enum` class.

-The full syntax has three arguments, but only the first is mandatory.
+The full syntax has three components, but only the first component is mandatory.

 ```Clean
 // Language: Clean